mannam95/ITSEC21/README.md

   - Cross Match dataset (Both for fingerprints, minutiae maps)
     - the original dimensions are 504\*480.
-    - we have applied in such a way that new dims are 504\*504.
+    - we have padded them, so that the shape is 504\*504.
     - Now we downscale the images until 256\*256.
-    - The above 3 steps are performed by using the python script [src/tools/Downsampling_images_to_256.py](src/tools/Downsampling_images_to_256.py)
+    - The above 3 steps are performed by using the python script [tools/downsample_imgs_to_256.py](tools/downsample_imgs_to_256.py)
   - U.are.U dataset (Both for fingerprints, minutiae maps)
     - the original dimensions are 326\*357.
-    - we have applied in such a way that new dims are 357\*357.
+    - we have padded them, so that the shape is 357\*357.
     - Now we downscale the images until 256\*256.
-    - The above 3 steps are performed by using the python script [src/tools/Downsampling_images_to_256.py](src/tools/Downsampling_images_to_256.py)
+    - The above 3 steps are performed by using the python script [tools/downsample_imgs_to_256.py](tools/downsample_imgs_to_256.py)

-- We should create the train, test, val sets of the downsampled images for both minutiae_Maps, fingerprints.
-This can be done by running the python script [src/tools/create_train_test_valid.py](src/tools/create_train_test_valid.py)
+- We should create the train, test, val sets for both minutiae-maps and fingerprints(from downsampled images).
+This can be done by running the python script [tools/train_test_val_split.py](tools/train_test_val_split.py)
-- Using the above mentioned train, test, val sets train the model of [pix2pix-network](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
+- Using the above created train, test, val sets and follow the instructions of [pix2pix-network](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) for training, testing the model.

 ### Data Augmentation

-- In order to do augmentation for the dataset as the size of the datasets are very low, run the python script [src/tools/data_Augmentation.py](src/tools/data_Augmentation.py)
+- In order to perform data augmentation for the dataset as the size of the datasets are very low, run the python script [tools/data_augmentation.py](tools/data_augmentation.py)
-- But augmentation didn't worked for our project.
+- In our research we found that data-augmentation doesn't help the model training.
+Instead, we should increase the dataset size.

 ### Evaluation

-- Once the model is trained, now run the model for testing and it will gives us the reconstructed fingerprints.
+- Once the model is trained, now run the model for testing and it will give us the reconstructed fingerprints.
-- Now, we should perform the evaluation for the original fingerprints and reconstructed fingerprints by the model.
+- Now, we should perform the evaluation for the original fingerprints and reconstructed fingerprints generated by the model.
-- The evaluation can be done by running the python script [src/tools/evaluation_p3.py](src/tools/evaluation_p3.py).
+- The evaluation can be done by running the python script [evaluation/evaluation_normal_single_folder.py](evaluation/evaluation_normal_single_folder.py).
+- The above step will work only if you have configured [Verifinger](https://www.neurotechnology.com/verifinger.html) evaluation in your system.

 # Note